 > work with bigints and numbers just fine:

-As numbers and bigints belong to different types, they can be equal
+Please note though, as numbers and bigints belong to different types, they can be equal

 ==, but not strictly equal

 if or other boolean operations, bigints behave like numbers.

 For instance, in

 && and others also work with bigints similar to numbers: